onedata/onedata-acceptance/tests/mixed/README.md

 Please read this document before you start writing or modifying any tests.

-**Note:** we recommend reading [tests/gui/README.md](../gui/README.md) first to better understand mixed tests, which are basing on GUI tests.
+**Note:** we recommend reading [tests/gui/README.md](../gui/README.md) first to better understand mixed tests, which are based on GUI tests.

 # Running mixed tests using Makefile